yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## System Configuration

-+ The central controller runs in the `cosi-system` namespace with where it manages Buckets, BucketContents, and Secrets cluster-wide.
++ The COSI controller runs in the `cosi-system` namespace where it manages Buckets, BucketContents, and Secrets cluster-wide.
-+ The Driver and Sidecar containers run together in a Pod and are deployed in the `cosi-system` namespace, communicating via the Pod's internal network
++ The Driver and Sidecar containers run together in a Pod and are deployed in the `cosi-system` namespace, communicating via the Pod's internal network.
 + Operations must be idempotent in order to handle failure recovery.
 ## Workflows

-### Create Bucket
-1. The user creates an OBC in the app’s namespace.
-1. The COSI central controller detects the OBC and creates an OB (cluster-wide), containing driver-relevant data collected from the OBC and BC.
-1. The Sidecar detects the OB and issues a CreateBucket() rpc, passing to the driver config data.
-1. The Driver creates the bucket and returns pertinent endpoint, credential, and metadata.
-1. The Sidecar creates a secret in its namespace ("cosi-system") containing essential connection information.
-1. The central controller copies the secret to the OBC’s namespace and the app is ready to run.

-### Delete Bucket
-1. The user deletes the OBC, which blocks until the finalizer is removed.
-1. The central controller deletes the OB, which also blocks until its finalizer is removed.
-1. The Sidecar detects this and issues a DeleteBucket() rpc to the Driver.
-It passes data stored in the OB.
-1. The Driver deletes the bucket and responds with no errors.
-1. The Sidecar deletes the OB’s secret.
-1. The central controller deletes the secret’s copy in the app’s namespace.
-1. The central controller removes the finalizers from the OBC, OB, and Secret allowing them to be deleted.

-### Grant Bucket Access for Static Brownfield
-Reminder: BucketClass is ignored since it is used only for dynamic provisioning.

-1. An OB is manually created with enough information to identify an existing bucket in the object store.
-1. A secret granting bucket-create privilege is manually created in the Driver’s namespace.
-1. The user creates an OBC in the app’s namespace which references the pre-existing OB and driver secret.
-1. The central controller detects the OBC and notices its `objectBucketRef` and `secretRef` are filled in.
-1. The central controller clones the secret from the driver's namespace to the app's namespace.
-1. The central controller binds the OBC to the OB and the app is ready to run.

-### Grant Bucket Access for Brownfield
-Reminder: BucketClass is ignored since it is used only for dynamic provisioning.

-1. An OB is manually created with enough information to identify an existing bucket in the object store.
-1. The user creates an OBC in the app’s namespace which references the pre-existing OB.
-1. The central controller detects the OBC and notices its `objectBucketRef` is filled in but its `secretRef` is empty.
-1. The central controller updates OB Phase and OBC reference.
-1. The Sidecar detects the OB update and calls the `Grant()` gRPC method.
-1. The Driver grants access to the bucket and returns pertinent endpoint, credential, and metadata.
-1. The Sidecar creates a secret in its namespace containing essential connection information.
-1. The central controller clones the secret to the OBC’s namespace, binds the OB, and the app is ready to run.

-### Revoke Bucket Access (needs to handle stratic and dynamic brownfield!)

-Reminder: BucketClass is ignored in browfield operations.

-1. The user deletes the OBC, which blocks until the finalizer is removed.
-1. The central controller detects the OBC change and updates OB’s Phase.
-1. The Sidecar detects the OB update and calls the `Revoke()` gRPC method.
-1. The Driver revokes access to the bucket and responds with no errors.
-1. The Sidecar deletes the OB’s secret.
-1. The central controller deletes the secret’s copy in the app’s namespace.
-1. The central controller removes the finalizers from the OBC, OB, and Secret.
-1. The OBC and its secret are garbage collected and the OB remains.
+### Greenfield Buckets

+#### Create Bucket

+1. The user creates Bucket in the app’s namespace.
+1. The COSI Controller detects the Bucket and creates a BucketContent object containing driver-relevant data.
+1. The Sidecar detects the BucketContent and issues a CreateBucket() rpc with any parameters defined in the BucketClass.
+1. The driver provisions the bucket and returns pertinent endpoint, credential, and metadata information.
+1. The sidecar creates a Secret in its namespace (`cosi-system`) containing endpoint and credential information and an owener reference to the BucketContent.
+1. rThe COSI controller generates a Secret in the Bucket's namespace containing the data of it's parent Secret, with an owner reference to the Bucket.
+1. The workflow ingests the Secret to begin operation.

+#### Delete Bucket

+1. The user deletes thier Bucket, which blocks until backend deletion operations complete.
+1. The COSI controller detects the update and deletes the BucketContent, which also blocks until backend deletion operations complete.
+1. The sidecar detects this and issues a DeleteBucket() rpc to the Driver.
+It passes pertitent data stored in the BucketContent.
+1. The driver deletes the bucket from the object store and responds with no error.
+1. The sidecar removes the BucketContent's finalizer.
+The BucketContent and parent Secret are garbage collected.
+1. The COSI controller removes the finalizer on the Bucket.
+The Bucket and the child Secret are garbage collected.

+### Brownfield Buckets

+#### Grant Access

+1. A BucketClass is defined specifically referencing an object store bucket.
+1. A user creates a Bucket in the app namespace, specifying the BucketClass.
+1. The COSI controller detects the Bucket and creates a BucketContent object in the `cosi-system` namespace.
+1. The sidecar detects the BucketContent object and calls the GrantAccess() rpc to the driver, returing a set of credentials for accessing the bucket.
+1. The sidecar writes the credentials and endpoint information to a Secret in the `cosi-system` namespace, with an owner reference to the BucketContent.
+1. The COSI controller generates a Secret in the Bucket's namespace containing the parent Secret's data, with an owner reference to the Bucket.
+1. The workflow ingests the Secret to begin operation.

+#### Revoke Access

+1. The user deletes the Bucket, which blocks until revoke operations complete.
+2. The COSI controller detects the update and deletes the BucketContent, which also blocks until backend revoke operations complete.
+3. The sidecar detects the BucketContent update and invokes the RevokeAccess() rpc method.
+4. The driver terminates the access for the associated credentials.
+5. The sidecar removes the finalizer from the BucketContent, allowing it and the parent Secret to be garbage collected.
+6. The COSI controller removes the finalizer from the Bucket,  allowing it and the child Secret to be garbage collected.

+### Static Buckets

+> Note: No driver is present to manage provisioning.
+The COSI controller only automates Bucket/BucketContent binding operations.

+#### Grant Access

+1. A BucketClass is defined specifically referencing an object store bucket and a Secret in the `cosi-system` namespace containing access credentials.
+1. A user creates a Bucket in the app namespace, specifying the BucketClass.
+1. The COSI controller detects the object store bucket and Secret in the BucketClass and creates a BucketContent in the `cosi-system` namespace.
+1. The COSI controller generates a Secret in the Bucket's namespace containing the parent Secret's data, with an owner reference to the Bucket.
+1. The workflow ingests the Secret to begin operation.

+#### Revoke Access

+1. The user deletes the Bucket, which blocks until revoke operations complete.
+1. The COSI controller deletes the Bucket's bound BucketContent object.
+1. The COSI controller removes the finalizer from the Bucket, allowing it and the child Secret to be garbage collected.

 ##  Custom Resource Definitions